shpml/fundamentals/02_chapter/intro.md

 #####By the end of this Unit, you'll be able to:
 * Define a version control system and its benefits
 * Describe how Git works
-* Identify the Git commands used to set up a local respository and to record 'snapshots' of your project
+* Identify the Git commands used to set up a local repository and to record 'snapshots' of your project
 * Push local changes to a remote repository using the command line

 ---